-As of May 1, 2020, mortgage brokers, who are currently subject to the Real Estate Brokerage Act This link will open in a new window and the regulations of the Organisme d’autoréglementation du courtage immobilier du Québec (OACIQ) This link will open in a new window, will be representatives within the meaning of the Act respecting the distribution of financial products and services (the “Distribution Act”) and regulated by the Autorité des marchés financiers.
+Until April 30, 2020, the mortgage brokerage sector will be regulated by the Organisme d’autoréglementation du courtage immobilier du Québec (OACIQ) This link will open in a new window.
+As of May 1, 2020, mortgage brokerage will be a sector governed under the Act respecting the distribution of financial products and services (the "Distribution Act") and regulated by the AMF.

-Real estate brokers are currently permitted to refer clients to mortgage lenders and to be remunerated by such lenders contingent on the making of a loan.
-In such cases, real estate brokers must disclose to the client the existence of a referral agreement and the fact that they receive remuneration.
+Until April 30, 2020, real estate brokers are permitted to refer clients to mortgage lenders and to be remunerated by such lenders contingent on the making of a loan.
+In such cases, they must disclose to the client the existence of a referral agreement and the fact that they receive remuneration.

 Effective May 1, 2020

-Beginning on May 1, 2020, real estate brokers will need a mortgage broker certificate issued under the Distribution Act in order to receive remunerationUnder the Distribution Act, the firm, the independent representative or the independent partnership (the “registrant”) receives the remuneration and then redistributes it to the representative concerned. that is contingent on the making of a mortgage loan.
+Effective May 1, 2020, real estate brokers will need a mortgage broker certificate issued under the Distribution Act in order to purse activities as mortgage brokers and, among other things, receive remunerationUnder the Distribution Act, the firm, independent representative or independent partnership receives the remuneration and then redistributes it to the representative. that is contingent on the making of a mortgage loan.

-Real estate brokers who do not hold a mortgage broker certificate will, however, still be able to refer clients directly to mortgage lenders and be remunerated by them provided the remuneration is not contingent on the making of the loan granted.
+Real estate brokers who do not hold a mortgage broker certificate will, however, still be able to refer clients directly to mortgage lenders and be remunerated by them provided the remuneration is not contingent on the making of a loan.

 They will, for example, be able to be paid by way of an amount for each referral, a lump sum, an annual amount, and so forth.